 Some things that are good for me to know right from the start are:

-- Hard limits/things you do not want to experience during the session/potential fears or worries
+- Hard limits.
+Things you do not want to experience during the session.
+Potential fears or worries

-- If you have any physical or medical issues that could be good for me to know beforehand.
+- Any physical or medical issues or traits that may be good for me to know beforehand.

 —— Current rates ——

-1 hour /250 €
+1 hour /270 €

-1,5 h /300 €
+1,5 h /320 €

-2 hours /350 €
+2 hours /370 €